Imran751/daoAll/notes.md

 ### aiCommand
-I need you to be a teacher and make me understand concept from Mathematics and
+I need you to be a teacher and make me understand concept from Statistics and
 Topic would be
-“Numbers”
+“classification”
-Give me examples from the real word especially business use and govt. uses specially in Pakistan govt. to teach.
+Give me examples (if needed graphs) from the real word especially business use and govt. uses specially in Pakistan govt. to teach.
 After teaching make a quiz table of fields (I will put it in excel sheet)
 Question, Options-A, Options-B, Options-C, Options-D Answer, Details (don't mention A,B,C,D with any just need simple values in cells)